 These pages contain information about the University of Warwick's Child Protection Policy, the primary aim of which is to provide an environment in which those under the age of 18 are safe from harm.
 We also recognise the responsibility of other agencies to ensure the protection of children from harm.
-The Director of the People Group is currently the University Designated Person for Child Safeguarding.
+The Director of Wellbeing and Safeguarding is currently the University Designated Person for Safeguarding.

 University of Warwick Child Protection Policy